pretix/pretix/doc/user/events/subevents.rst

 Quotas
   As for all events, no tickets will be available unless there is a quota created for them that specifies the number of tickets available.
-You can create multiple quotas that are assinged to this date directly from this interface.
+You can create multiple quotas that are assigned to this date directly from this interface.

 Item prices
   This is a table of all products configured for your shop.
 If you want, you can enter a new price for each one of them